 This validation process was pursued until we reached the equivalent of theoretical saturation (Eisenhardt, 1989, p.545), that is until no new sources, insights or keywords emerged.

-Third, we eliminated all potential remaining “low quality” references, based on journal ranking and citations.
+Fourth, we eliminated all potential remaining “low quality” references, based on journal ranking and citations.
 We only kept the references from journals ranked 4*, 4, 3 or 2 by the Association of Business Schools, or with a SJR Scopus h-index above 40.
 The resulting breakdown of journals and references is presented below (Table 1).

 Table 1 Main journals and references per domain

 |General Management||1067||43||SMJ, HBR, OS, AMJ, MS, AMR, ASQ|

 |Innovation & Entrepreneurship||917||30||RP, JBV, JPIM, Technovation, R&D M|

 |Economics||123||33||NBER, AER, JEP, RES, JPE, QJE, RAND|